qoosdd89382/graceful-shutdown-and-hpa-spring3-k8s/README.md

 # Logback + ELK

-First of all you need install [Docker ELK](https://github.com/deviantony/docker-elk), then start this application.
+First of all you need to install [Docker ELK](https://github.com/deviantony/docker-elk), then start this application.

 ## Ref
 - https://github.com/CrayfishGo/springboot-logback-logstash-demo